MamMark/mm/tos/mm/GPS/00_Readme.txt

     TIME_COLLECT    collecting time fixes, the timing system has a feature (auto-cal), which needs a series of high quality gps time stamps.

+    LOCK_DELAY      When in CYCLE, seeing a lock (lock_pos or lock_time) will cause a transition back to IDLE and low power.
+                    LOCK_DELAY gives us a little bit of additional on dwell to keep MPM and/or the gps happy.
+This can be used to gather status information on major transitions.

 2) Minor State machine...